bryceamacker/senior_design2015/README.md

 This is the work done so far for playing Simon says.

 Currently, we can detect all 4 buttons with the same webcam, using their different audio tones.

+### serial_monitor.py

+This is a small proof of concept of how we could communicate with an Arduino over the serial ports of the Beaglebone.
+This isn't up to date, and will be modified later.